Selections and Awards

-The experience is currently available in French and English—with plans to add additional Indigenous and international languages.
-Primarily designed for classroom learners aged 11–15, the modular and flexible nature of the platform allows the resources to be tailored to the technology available, irrespective of their age and interests.
+The experience is currently available in French and English, with plans to add additional Indigenous and international languages.
+Primarily designed for classroom learners aged 11–15, the modular and flexible nature of the platform allows the resources to be tailored to the technology available, irrespective of the participant’s age and interests.

-Ocean School will be distributed to Canadian classrooms via a Webbased platform, building on the National Film Board’s existing online educational offering, which currently reaches 4.1 million students—representing over 50% of total students in Canada—and more than 4.5 Canadians who can access NFB’s existing platform through their public libraries.
+Ocean School will be distributed to Canadian classrooms via a web-based platform, building on the National Film Board’s existing online educational offer, which currently reaches 4.1 million students—representing over 50% of the total number of students in Canada—and more than 4.5 million Canadians who can access the NFB’s existing platform through their public libraries.

 Onboard the Coast Guard vessel Martha Black and the support vessel LeeWay Odyssey, youth host Isabelle Hurley and Dr. Boris Worm explored the depths of the Gulf of St. Lawrence.
 In Malpeque Bay, P.E.I., they surveyed marine habitats with scientists from Fisheries and Oceans Canada (DFO) and members of the community.
 They examined the impact of oyster aquaculture on eelgrass and ulva.